michellecchen/lightcurves/README.md

 The False Positive Working Group (FPWG) produced its light curves for verified planet Kepler-1649b and planet candidate Kepler-1649c through **aperture photometry.** For each quarter, they selected — from a set of 20 different apertures — the one that produced the most photometrically precise curve.
 A noteworthy part of this process was accounting for potentially diluting flux from nearby stars, otherwise known as "contaminants."

 This paper will perform **Simple Aperture Photometry** on a variety of cases to produce and compare light curves to those from Vanderburg et al. It uses `lightkurve`, a package for Kepler & TESS time series analysis, as well as `matplotlib`, a data visualization library, to do so.
 Both run in Python 3.7.
-Because manual aperture optimization is beyond the scope of the following calculations, pixel optimization will be focused upon.
+Because manual aperture optimization is beyond the scope of the following calculations, pixel optimization will be the focus of these calculations.
 In investigating why Kepler-1649c failed the Robovetter's Model-Shift Uniqueness test, the FPWG concluded that the fully automated pixel selection algorithm employed by the Kepler pipeline failed to account for the faintness of the host star, as well as its high proper motion.
 As a result, half-pixel errors resulted in Kepler-1649 remaining within the photometric aperture in some quarters, while falling outside of it entirely in others.

 ### Procedure: Simple Aperture Photometry